 Malin Hansen developed the inventory questions, and over 60 UBC undergraduate students and many faculty members participated in the process.
 Please see the ‘People’ page to read biographical information about Malin, or to contact her for further information about this concept inventory; Malin can provide you with a password to download the Population Dynamics Concept Inventory package.

 Download the Population Dynamics Concept Inventory Package

-After you have been cleared for access, you can download the files that make up the complete Population Dynamics Concept Inventory Package by inputting the password you were given here.
+You can download the files that make up the complete Population Dynamics Concept Inventory Package by clicking here.